-In transactions between the (controlling) shareholder/sell-er(s) and the acquirer, the parties involved are free to agree on potential break fees.
-In the past, such a practice was not wide-spread.
+In transactions between the (controlling) shareholder/seller(s) and the acquirer, the parties involved are free to agree on potential break fees.
+In the past, this practice was not widespread.
 However, given the current volatile market conditions in Slovenia, more and more (particularly international) investors seek protection for their investment by way of introducing walk-away rights, mostly against payment of a break fee calculated as a percentage of the total agreed purchase price.

-Apart from this, in a pre-agreement phase, Slovenian legislation provides that the party, which remains loyal to the negotiations, is entitled to be fairly reimbursed for the costs suffered during the negotiations in cases where the opposite party breaks the negotiations without a valid reason - culpa in contrabendo.
+Apart from this, in a pre-agreement phase, Slovenian legislation provides that the party that remains loyal to the negotiations is entitled to be fairly reimbursed for the costs suffered during the negotiations in cases where the opposite party breaks the negotiations without a valid reason - culpa in contrahendo.